kai-ma/bristol_project/README.md

-**🔥 As a person not good at communication, I want the app help me break the ice with my new friends.**
+**🔥 As a person not good at communication, I want the app helps me break the ice with my new friends.**

 - Turn on icebreaking option in the chat window with a friend.
 - Push an icebreaker question/topic for both people every day.